-- 2.10.
+- 2.8.
 Crushed rock in Dorset is supplied from crushing of stone in the Portland quarries, and from Swanworth Quarry in Purbeck.
 On Portland, a large composite planning permission was granted in 1951, with an end date of 2042.
 It covers approximately two thirds of the plateau forming the top of the island and was intended primarily to provide Portland Stone as dimension stone, but crushed rock is also produced from the crushing of waste stone, offcuts and the underlying cherty series.
-Mining as a means of extracting dimension stone is becoming more widely used on Portland, and the waste stone is used in the restoration of worked out mines, potentially reducing the availability of stone that can be crushed. - 2.11.
+Mining as a means of extracting dimension stone is becoming more widely used on Portland, and the waste stone is used in the restoration of worked out mines, potentially reducing the availability of stone that can be crushed. - 2.9.
 Threats to the continued operation of crushed rock sales also include alternative restoration options for the quarries on Portland, where various uses have been proposed (e.g. leisure, tourism or housing proposals).
 These have the potential to reduce further the availability of crushed rock.
 In a number of cases as part of other planning applications mineral operators have relinquished the rights to crush stone, or blast and crush cherty, further reducing the potential availability of crushed rock in the future.
 There is therefore no certainty that all the approximately 12 mt of crushed rock reserves referred to above are and will remain available for extraction and sales.
-Most recently crushed rock has been produced in three quarries on Portland, although not all at the same time. - 2.12.
+Most recently crushed rock has been produced in three quarries on Portland, although not all at the same time. - 2.10.
 The Jurassic Limestone from Dorset is generally regarded as relatively weak, a softer rock than Carboniferous Limestone and is normally unsuitable as a concreting aggregate.
 It is often used as fill or as Type 1 aggregate for construction purposes.
 Stone to be crushed for aggregate sales is either waste stone resulting from production of dimension stone, certain other types of stone not suitable for dimension stone or stone from the cherty series, which forms the deepest quarried bed on Portland and is only suitable for crushing.
-Working of the cherty beds results in a deeper void space and delays quarry restoration. - 2.13.
+Working of the cherty beds results in a deeper void space and delays quarry restoration. - 2.11.
 The only crushed rock aggregate quarry outside Portland is Swanworth Quarry, near Worth Matravers in Purbeck.
 It produces crushed rock from the Portland Beds.
 Swanworth Quarry is situated within the AONB and the Heritage Coast.
 Reserves in the existing quarry are now exhausted.
-An extension is allocated in the Mineral Sites Plan 2019 and an application has been submitted and is currently being considered. - 2.14.
+An extension is allocated in the Mineral Sites Plan 2019 and was permitted in 2022. - 2.12.
 Crushed rock is also imported from elsewhere, principally Somerset, by road.
 This is the much harder Carboniferous limestone, suitable for road building/maintenance and other construction uses.

-3. Sources of Aggregate 2012 - 2021: Crushed rock and sand and gravel
+3. Aggregate Sales - crushed rock and sand and gravel

 3.1.
 The National Planning Policy Framework (NPPF) requires an LAA to be based on a rolling average of sales over ten years - along with other relevant local information and an assessment of all supply options.
 The three year average should also be taken into consideration.
 Table 2 and Figure 2 below set out the ten-year average and three-year average sales figures for all the types of aggregates produced in Dorset, along with historic sales figures.
-It also includes figures for rail imports of crushed rock from Somerset and marine dredged sand and gravel landings at Poole Wharf.

-Table 2 - Aggregate Sources and Amounts 2012 - 2021 (million tonnes)
+Table 2 - Aggregate Sales 2013 - 2022 (million tonnes)